KrisAirdancer/Golden_Ramen_Bowl/README.md

 **Stage Other** - Additional stuff that doesn't fit in a single stage yet

+- Pages to add:
+    - A page that lists all of the post titles as hyperlinks automatically.
+        - This is the equivalent of the "Super Simple Archive" WordPress plugin we use.
+    - Posts by activity type page
+    - Posts by year page
+    - *Might be able to automate the "posts by..." pages.
+        - Activity type uses tags to list them out: 'if tag === hiking, add <h2>Hiking</h2> and list posts with that tag'
+        - Same thing for year, but using the year tags.
 - Add custom slugs to the webpages (especially the articles that will have a slug that is a random ID)
   - See [this](https://www.youtube.com/watch?v=1NrHkjlWVhM&t=2461s) at ~42:00.
 - Once the first complete and usable version of the site is live on the RPI, tag the version that went out as GRBv1.0.